Written by Craig Fearn

 Educational Content

 Share your expertise.
 A plumber could share tips for preventing frozen pipes.
 An accountant could explain tax deadlines.
+A restaurant could share a recipe or cooking technique.
 This positions you as an expert and provides genuine value to followers.

 Local Content

 For local businesses, featuring your area builds community connection.
 Shout out other local businesses, comment on local events, show your involvement in the community.
-Local customers love supporting businesses that love their area.
+If you're a Cornwall business, this matters even more — locals are fiercely loyal to businesses they see as genuinely part of the community, not just based here.

-According to Hootsuite research, optimal posting frequency varies by platform:
+According to Hootsuite research, the best posting frequency varies by platform:

 - Facebook: 1-2 times per day